helrond/clbsj.org/_posts/2024-07-12-musa-dube-sithembiso-zwane.md

 time: 11am Eastern US Time
 series: black-august
 ---
-Our fourth Black August session will feature Musa Wenkosi Dube Shomanah, Botswanan biblical scholar and theologian and former President of the Society of Biblical Literature.
+Our fourth Black August session will feature Musa Wenkosi Dube Shomanah, Botswanan biblical scholar and first African President of the Society of Biblical Literature, in conversation with Sithembiso Zwane, director of the Ujamaa Centre for Biblical and Theological Community Development and Research in KwaZulu-Natal, South Africa.

 Dr. Dube will discuss the call she delivered to the field of biblical scholarship in November 2023 to direct scholarly attention toward researching and understanding the process of Biblical translation into the many languages around the world.
-She will be joined by Sithembiso Zwane, director of the Ujamaa Centre for Biblical and Theological Community Development and Research in KwaZulu-Natal, South Africa.
+She will be joined by Sithembiso Zwane, who will offer a response based on his work developing the Contextual Bible Study (CBS) tradition, a popular bible study methodology aimed at working with grassroots communities to read the Bible in the context of social change initiatives.

 _Please note this session will take place at a different time than the previous three sessions!_